2016–17 UEFA Youth League: Domestic Champions Path

 For the Domestic Champions Path, the 32 teams were drawn into two rounds of two-legged home-and-away ties.
 The draw was held on 30 August 2016, 13:45 CEST, at the UEFA headquarters in Nyon, Switzerland.
 There were no seedings, but the 32 teams were split into four groups defined by sporting and geographical criteria prior to the draw.

-The eight second round winners advance to the play-offs, where they are joined by the eight group runners-up from the UEFA Champions League Path.
-If the aggregate scores are level after full-time of the second leg, the away goals rule is used to decide the winner.
-If still tied, the match is decided by a penalty shoot-out (no extra time is played).
+The eight second round winners advanced to the play-offs, where they were joined by the eight group runners-up from the UEFA Champions League Path.
+If the aggregate scores were level after full-time of the second leg, the away goals rule was used to decide the winner.
+If still tied, the match was decided by a penalty shoot-out (no extra time was played).

 First round

 The first legs were played on 21, 27, 28, 29 September and 5 October, and the second legs were played on 19 October 2016.